MalloryHuston/CS-340/README.md

 ### Merge your branch

-Once your branch is ready to be merged to master, follow these steps.
+Once your branch is ready to be merged to master, follow these steps:

 * While in your branch you will
 <pre>